endojs/endo/docs/draft-standalone-spec.md

 Each compartment scope has its own `Function`, which does evaluate.
 All compartment scopes share the same `Function.prototype` and therefore the same `Function.prototype.constructor`, which only throws.

+## Work in Progress

+We are still working towards specifying how SES supports modules.
+Indeed, this is the main topic of the SES-strategy sessions.
+Somehow, whether by import, require, or otherwise, a SES environment must provide access to the exports of the packages currently named '@agoric/nat' and '@agoric/harden', which will normally be bound to const variable named `Nat` and `harden`.
+We'll revisit all this is a separate document.

+TBD:
+   * `System`
+      * error stacks
+      * weak references
+      * loader?
+   * Should SES provide support for `require` and core CommonJS Modules?
+   * Where should `Nat` and `harden` come from?
+   * `SES`
+      * `SES.confine`

 ## Stage Separated SES